fradurgo19/fradurgo19/README.md

 *Industrial Engineer  \| Data Analyst*

 <em> I am an Industrial engineer from <a href="https://www.ecci.edu.co/"><b>Escuela colombiana de carreras industriales University </b></a>.
 I firmly believe that **no amount of knowledge is enough knowledge**. 🧠</em>
-Have an experience in the fields the field of Data Analytics, Python Development and Database Handling.
+I have xperience in the fields the field of Data Analytics, Python Development and Database Handling.
 Also, interested in the field of Data Science.

 ### Technical Skills